Industrial gaskets

 Betech supplies industrial gaskets - flange gaskets and cut flat gaskets - according to the following norms and standards:

-API 6A - specification of equipment for oil/gas applications
+API 6A - equipment specification for oil/gas applications

-EN 1514-6 - dimensioning etc. of coated kammprofile gaskets
+EN 1514-6 - dimensioning etc. of coated comb profile gaskets

 Gasket thickness